Breath of the Wild is the best Zelda game because Stone Cold said so

 WWE superstar Stone Cold Steve Austin has declared that Breath of the Wild is better than Ocarina of Time, thus ending the long-running debate over which Zelda game is best.

 Austin crowned Nintendo’s open-air adventure as the best Legend of Zelda game of all time during an episode of The Broken Skull Sessions.
-In a 30-second quickfire question and answer session with fellow WWE superstar Cody Rhodes, Rhodes is asked which is the best Zelda game.
+In a 30-second quickfire question and answer session with fellow WWE superstar Cody Rhodes (thanks, VGC), Rhodes is asked which is the best Zelda game.
 Rhodes quickly says: “Ocarina of Time, hands down.”

 But not according to Austin.